-Knowing your home’s air quality is wise regardless of your health status.
-Even if you are healthy and at a lower risk for contracting a respiratory illness, bad air quality can make you sick after prolonged exposure.
+Knowing your home’s air quality is wise, regardless of your health status.
+Even if you are healthy and at a lower risk of contracting a respiratory illness, bad air quality can make you sick after prolonged exposure.
 Fine particulate matter (PM2.5) poses the greatest risk for potential health effects since these particles can enter the lungs and possibly the bloodstream.

 What Does a Good Indoor Air Quality Monitor Measure?

 Most air quality monitors measure PM2.5 and PM10, but good indoor air quality monitors measure less common air pollutants.
 Some even include a humidity and temperature sensor and measure air pressure.
-High indoor humidity can cause mold, and if your home’s temperature is warm enough, it makes the problem even worse.
+High indoor humidity can cause mold, and if your home’s temperature is warm enough, it can accelerate this growth.
 Most indoor air quality monitors measure a wide variety of different airborne pollutants, including: